Computing with necklaces on elliptic curves: Examples

 \subsection{Reduction to a supersingular curve without extra automorphisms}

 This example is for $p=5$ and we will consider the reduction modulo $\ell=13$ of necklaces on curves with complex multiplication.
-The curves $E_{-7}$, $E_{-8}$, $E_{-28}$, $E_{-67}$, and $E_{-163}$ with complex multiplication as listed above all have reduction at $\ell=13$ isomorphic to the unique supersingular curve
+The \textsc{cm}~points correponding to the curves $E_{-7}$, $E_{-8}$, $E_{-28}$, $E_{-67}$, and $E_{-163}$ as listed above all have reduction at $\ell=13$ isomorphic to the unique supersingular curve

 whose $j$-invariant is~$5\in\FF_{13}$.
 This curve has no extra automorphisms.
 All six pearls are defined over the quadratic extension $\FF_{169} = \FF_{13}[\theta]/(\theta^2-\theta+2)$.
 Here we list the polynomials that define these subgroups on the above model of~$\tilde{E}$.